 Note: In order to ensure that all campers have a positive experience we reserve the right to withdraw a child from Medics Camp if they are unable to comply with our Code of Conduct.
 There will be no refunds given for campers who are withdrawn from the program due to violations of the Code of Conduct.

 Each Medics Camp location has a Director and/or Assistant Director who is responsible for the safety and well-being of all of onsite campers, ensuring the delivery of Medics Camp programming, and communicating with parents (onsite and online).
-The Medics Camp team is comprised of instructors who are responsible for delivery of camp content to their respective age group and supported by counselors, co-op students and volunteers who are responsible for assisting with activities, experiments and games in the camp room (online and onsite) and supervising and ensuring camper safety during onsite breaks and outside time.
+The Medics Camp team is comprised of instructors who are responsible for the delivery of our Medics Camp programming content to their respective age group and supported by counselors, co-op students and volunteers who are responsible for assisting with activities, experiments and games in the camp room and supervising and ensuring camper safety.
 Instructor backgrounds vary from camp to camp, but we look for university students and new grads who have studied a health related science and have experience in teaching and working with children.
-All instructors must have satisfactory vulnerable sector screening and be certified in standard first aid and CPR.
-Currently, all onsite instructors and team members must also be fully vaccinated against COVID.
+All instructors must have a satisfactory vulnerable sector screening and be certified in standard first aid and CPR.

 Camper/Instructor Ratios Onsite